Generative AI Audit

 Generative AI is driving rapid progress across the technology landscape, enabling platforms such as OpenAI’s ChatGPT, Amazon Bedrock, and a growing number of innovative services.
 Although these tools are reshaping human–machine interaction, they also raise complex privacy concerns—particularly around the handling and possible exposure of Personally Identifiable Information (PII).

-This article explores the implications of auditing generative AI environments, highlighting key privacy risks and practical strategies to strengthen auditing practices and overall data protection controls.
+This article examines the complexities of auditing generative AI environments, focusing on major privacy risks and practical approaches to strengthen auditing processes and enhance overall data protection.

 The Expanding World of Generative AI Audit